Generic selectors

 Summary

-A week, however, is directly linked to days.
+A week, however, is directly linked to whole days.
 It consists of seven repeating and consecutive days because God created the week by working for six days and resting on one.

 CHAPTER 2